Skip to main content

 Applications are evaluated on overall quality, the applicant’s qualification to conduct the proposed research project, the benefit of the program for both the applicant and the applicant’s school, and clear demonstration of educational leadership.

-• is of high socioeconomic need, especially where 40% or more qualifies for Free and Reduced-Price Meals (FARMS);
+• work in high-need schools or districts, defined as having a student population that is of high socioeconomic need, especially where 40% or more qualifies for Free and Reduced-Price Meals (FARMS).

-• hold a master’s degree from a U.S. university and/or a National Board Certification;
+• hold a master’s degree from a U.S. university and/or a National Board Certification.

 • have NOT participated in another Fulbright Program and/or had recent significant professional experience abroad.
 Professional experience abroad includes study, teaching, research, or professional development.
-It does not include personal travel, undergraduate study abroad, leading student trips, religious or volunteer trips, service in the U.S. armed forces, or serving in the Peace Corps.
+It does not include personal travel, undergraduate study abroad, leading student trips, religious or volunteer trips, service in the U.S. Armed Forces, or serving in the Peace Corps.

 All applicants will receive notification of a selection decision by email, whether they have been selected or not.